GOP splits as virus aid package could swell past $1 trillion

 The Republicans are poised to roll out a $1 trillion package, what McConnell called a “starting point” in talks.
 It’s a counter-offer to Pelosi’s $3 trillion House-passed plan as they race to strike a deal by the end of the month.
 That’s when a $600 weekly unemployment benefits boostand other aid, including a federal rental moratorium on millions of apartment units, expires.

-Republicans want to replace the $600 weekly federal jobless benefit with a lower amount, to prevent the unemployed from receiving more aid than they would through a normal paycheck, Republicans said.
+Republicans said they want to replace the $600 weekly federal jobless benefit with a lower amount, to prevent the unemployed from receiving more aid than they would through a normal paycheck.

 Over lunch, Mnuchin explained the unemployment boost could be phased down to a percentage of a worker’s previous income, according to a Republican granted anonymity to discuss the private meeting.
 Some Republicans prefer simply eliminating the $600 benefit.

-But the president’s priorities are splitting his GOP allies and giving momentum to Democrats.
+But Trump’s priorities are splitting his GOP allies and giving momentum to Democrats.

 Trump wants a full repeal of the 15.3% payroll tax, which is shared among employers and employees, and funds Social Security and Medicare.
 Experts say that alone would cost $600 billion.
-At a White House meeting on Monday, GOP leaders told Trump they preferred to include only a partial payroll tax cut.
+At a White House meeting Monday, GOP leaders told Trump they preferred including only a partial payroll tax cut.

 Easing the payroll tax is dividing Trump’s party because it does little to help out-of-work Americans and adds to the debt load.
 The tax is already being deferred for employers under the previous virus relief package.
 Supporters say cutting it now for employees would put money in people’s pockets and stimulate the economy.